 That’s because the people who search for them tend to have more specific needs.
 Consequently, search volumes are usually lower.

 However, targeting long-tail keywords can still benefit you.
-If people have specific questions that your content can answer well, your engagement scores will be higher.
+If people have very specific questions that your content can answer well, your engagement scores will be much higher.
 This means people are more likely to watch your video to the end, like, share, subscribe, and leave comments.

-Overall, these high engagement scores are hugely important for YouTube’s algorithm – especially its recommendations.
+Overall, these high engagement scores are hugely important for YouTube’s algorithm – especially the recommendations.
 Since a lot of viewers find your content through recommendations, this is important to keep in mind when picking your keywords.

 Step 4 - Form Your Ideas Into a Coherent Strategy

 As a next step, arrange your selection of keyword-based content ideas into a coherent content strategy.

 If you’ve got several larger, but somewhat distinct topics in your content ideas, tackle them one after another, rather than jumping between them.